Aliases for GABRA4 Gene

 GeneCards Summary for GABRA4 Gene

-GABRA4 (Gamma-Aminobutyric Acid (GABA) A Receptor, Alpha 4) is a Protein Coding gene.
-Among its related pathways are Akt Signaling and Apoptosis Pathway.
-GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
-An important paralog of this gene is GABRG1.
+GABRA4 (Gamma-Aminobutyric Acid Type A Receptor Subunit Alpha4) is a Protein Coding gene.
+Diseases associated with GABRA4 include Status Epilepticus and Autism.
+Among its related pathways are GABA receptor activation and Apoptosis Pathway.
+Gene Ontology (GO) annotations related to this gene include chloride channel activity and GABA-A receptor activity.
+An important paralog of this gene is GABRA6.